Eskdale railway station: 1931-1988

 After the 3 February 1931 earthquake, repairs started in March and by June 1931 gangs were working on the line from Napier to Bay View, at Eskdale and at Waikoau, but were stopped in October 1931, a decision confirmed by an unfavourable Railways Board report.
 In December 1935 the Minister of Public Works, Bob Semple, announced that the new Labour government would complete the line.
 Work began on 27 April and on 2 July 1936 the Napier–Eskdale Section reopened for goods traffic, worked by PWD.
 The line was taken over by NZR on Monday 23 August 1937,' when passenger services resumed.'
 The first railcar ran from Napier to Wairoa and back on 30 June 1937, but a regular service didn't start until 3 July 1939.

 In the April 1938 flood the station was covered in 1.6 m of silt and trucks in the yard were derailed.
 Slips and banks were repaired beyond Eskdale, including the movement of 73,220 cubic yards of earth and rebuilding the telephone-line with new poles and closer spacing on a better alignment.
 The line reopened in December 1938.
 In 1960 the station building was moved to Napier as an amenities building for the Way & Works Depot.
 In 1969 the daily Gisborne-Wellington railcar took 21 minutes from Napier to Eskdale and 50 minutes from Putorino.
 In 1949 a railcar was scheduled to take 19 minutes for the 19.09 km to Napier.
 On 31 January 1982 Eskdale closed to all but wagon lots and passengers and from 30 March 1985 it was only open for passengers.'
 By 2019 only a passing loop, shelter and platform remained.
 The station shelter was left at an angle and track was undermined, or covered in silt during Cyclone Gabrielle in 2023, but the shelter was back in position by April 2024.

 Mangakopikopiko bridge

 Mangakopikopiko bridge No.219 is just north of kilometre post 199, about 1.7 km north of the station.
-It was a 90 ft long bridge, completed in 1923, but washed away in March 1924.
-It had 3 equal spans, but the flood washed out 2 piers and the south abutment.
+It was a 90 ft long bridge, completed in 1923.
+It had 3 equal rolled steel joist spans and a 60 ft steel plate girder span, on reinforced concrete piers and piles.
+Floods in March 1924 washed away much of the plant, 2 piers and the south abutment.
 A temporary bridge was built.
 In 1937 the sliding holes were lengthened and new bolts put in to replace those sheared off by the 1931 earthquake.

 North of the bridge, the line climbs at 1 in 60 for half a mile, before dropping at 1 in 110 to the Esk bridge.